RateCity.com.au

 The pattern of expenses from your account

-Your lender will categorise the debits and payments made into your bank accounts to create a picture of how much you earn and how much you spend each month.
-They do so to create an understanding of whether you will have sufficient funds to meet your mortgage repayments after taking the home loan.
+Mortgage lenders look at your spending as part of a home loan application.
+Your lender will categorise the debits and payments made from your bank accounts to create a picture of how much you spend each month.
+This helps the lender calculate if you will have sufficient funds to meet your mortgage repayments after taking the home loan.

 These categories may differ for each lender, but generally refer to: